aptos-foundation/AIPs/aips/aip-29.md

 - **Peer monitoring server**: [https://github.com/aptos-labs/aptos-core/tree/main/network/peer-monitoring-service/server](https://github.com/aptos-labs/aptos-core/tree/main/network/peer-monitoring-service/server)
 - **Peer monitoring types**: [https://github.com/aptos-labs/aptos-core/tree/main/network/peer-monitoring-service/types](https://github.com/aptos-labs/aptos-core/tree/main/network/peer-monitoring-service/types)

+## Risks and Drawbacks

+There are several risks and drawbacks of introducing the peer monitoring service:

+- **Privacy concerns**: The peer monitoring service will gather higher-level metadata about each node in the network.
+As a result, it is important to ensure that none of this metadata contains sensitive and/or confidential information that may affect the privacy of each node environment or node operator.
+- **Tolerating malicious responses**: Given the trust-less nature of decentralized peer-to-peer networks, it is important that the peer monitoring service defend against malicious and/or misleading responses from other peers.
+Failure to tolerate these responses could result in a number of attacks, e.g., DOS, traffic shaping and performance attacks.
+- **Increased complexity and resource usage:** As with all optimizations, it is important to understand the trade-offs around increased system complexity and resource usages that may arise from the modifications.
+In this case, considerations should be taken to manage this complexity, and reduce any such impacts.

 ## Future Potential

 The peer monitoring service offers many future extensions and improvements.
 For example: